aar809/ReactWebsite/README.md

-# Sample Marketing Website Template
+# Marketing Website Template Using ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).